kaalin005-ops/python/README.md

-Got it 👍 Since you’re uploading your daily Python learning files to GitHub, a good README should explain **what the repo is about, how it’s organized, and why you’re doing it**.
-Here’s a polished template you can use and adapt:

----

-# 🐍 Daily Python Learning

-Welcome to my **Daily Python Learning Repository**!
+Welcome to my ** Python Learning Repository**!
 This repo is a personal log of my journey in mastering Python programming through consistent practice and exploration.

 ## 📖 About
-- I update this repository **daily** with Python files that reflect my learning progress.
+- I update this repository  with Python files that reflect my learning progress.
 - Each file covers concepts ranging from **basic syntax** to **advanced problem-solving**.
 - The goal is to build a strong foundation while experimenting with creative coding challenges.